thomasonzhou/roboweave/README.md

    - Maintains state awareness and accounts for feasibility based on robot capabilities.

 4. **Backend Execution**
-   - Commands are translated into MCP format (Motion Control Protocol).
+   - Commands are translated into MCP format (Model Context Protocol).
-   - Sent via an A2A (agent-to-agent) stack to the robot controller.
+   - Sent via fault-tolerant channels to the robot controller.
    - Execution is monitored for safety, validity, and alignment with prompt expectations.

 ## Key Features